ashx3s/array-method-challenges-bug-hunt/README.md

-# Mild Challenge README
+# Array Method Challenge README

 To test any of the files, run `node filename.js`

+## Browser Based javascript

+- run the code by:
+  - copy/pasting it into the browser console
+  - executing the javascript file with the browser
+  - **added challenge**: creating an index.html file and rendering the content onto the page

 ## NodeJS Challenges